 Unveiling key insights into how identity and access management can enable remote work

 Drawing conclusions from broad research data can have adverse effects when it's time to make key business decisions.
 In certain cases, generic studies might miss the mark entirely on understanding the needs of a target demographic.
-After exploring multiple research platforms, Hitachi ID selected Pulse and its verified network of IT buyers to conduct their custom studies and gather insights.
+After exploring multiple research platforms, Hitachi ID selected Pulse and its verified network of IT buyers to conduct their personalized studies and gather insights.

 When launching a new product, marketing and product development teams analyze market research data to identify the challenges their customers face so that they can position their product as a viable solution.
-Unfortunately, administering custom research studies can quickly become an expensive and cumbersome undertaking for businesses like Hitachi ID, an industry leader in delivering identity and privileged access management in a single platform.
-Due to lengthy timelines and large costs associated with custom studies, an increasing number of organizations are forced to use generic market research to make business decisions.
+Unfortunately, administering personalized research studies can quickly become an expensive and cumbersome undertaking for businesses like Hitachi ID, an industry leader in delivering identity and privileged access management in a single platform.
+Due to lengthy timelines and large costs associated with personalized studies, an increasing number of organizations are forced to use generic market research to make business decisions.
 These business decisions can be misguided and have detrimental effects on the product's long-term success.

 Hitachi ID was under the guidance of a new CEO who pointed out the pivotal reason why the company was unable to achieve exponential growth: there was a disconnect between the business and its target customer.
 Although Hitachi was a well-regarded name in technology, prospects often did not know that Hitachi ID, a subsidiary of Hitachi, offered an identity and access management tool.
-While the business had some broad research material from large-scale traditional analyst research firms, Hitachi ID was not able to conduct any custom in-depth market research due to cost and bandwidth constraints.
+While the business had some broad research material from large-scale traditional analyst research firms, Hitachi ID was not able to conduct any personalized in-depth market research due to cost and bandwidth constraints.
 Without third-party verified data, Hitachi ID struggled to garner the press coverage that would amplify their marketing narrative.

-Hitachi ID’s marketing team partnered with Pulse to conduct custom research to inform their buyer-driven marketing campaign and lead the news narrative.
+Hitachi ID’s marketing team partnered with Pulse to conduct personalized research to inform their buyer-driven marketing campaign and lead the news narrative.
 With the shift to remote work due to COVID-19, Hitachi ID wanted to dig into what challenges IT leaders faced and how they were addressing those challenges.
 Hitachi ID leveraged Pulse Content Cloud to launch surveys targeting IT leaders to understand shifting priorities and how identity and access management tools could address security needs.
-Hitachi ID also utilized One-Minute White Papers, Social Cards, and survey data to visually present their findings in bite-sized, easily consumable content pieces for a full-funnel marketing campaign.
+Hitachi ID also utilized One-Minute Insight Reports, Social Cards, and survey data to visually present their findings in bite-sized, easily consumable content pieces for a full-funnel marketing campaign.